 Families can only claim the additional Fee Relief (Affordable Preschool) funding from one service and parents need to complete a declaration form to indicate where they are claiming it.
-Should parents claim the fee relief elsewhere they will be required to pay full fees for all days of attendance at our preschool (i.e., \$60 per day).
+Should parents claim the fee relief elsewhere they will be required to pay full fees for all days of attendance at our preschool (i.e. \$75.73 per day).

-We receive two forms of funding - the first being the 'Start Strong Program Payment' and the second the 'Fee Relief Payment'.
-The reason why the third day is more expensive is because income received from the 'Start Strong Program Payment' reduces fees for all families.
+For further understanding: We receive two forms of funding - the first being the 'Start Strong Program Payment' and the second the 'Fee Relief Payment'.
+The 'Start Strong Program Payment' reduces fees for all families.
 The additional 'Fee Relief Payment' funding is required to be allocated towards further reducing fees for 2 days per week therefore making the third day more expensive.